MRAlirad/chainlink-fundamentals/README.md

 #### Benefits of Libraries

--   Write Once, Use Everywhere: Define code in one place and use it in multiple contracts
+-   **Write Once, Use Everywhere**: Define code in one place and use it in multiple contracts
--   Gas Savings: Libraries with internal functions get embedded in your contract's bytecode, while external library functions are deployed separately and can be reused by many contracts
+-   **Gas Savings**: Libraries with `internal` functions get embedded in your contract's bytecode, while `external` library functions are deployed separately and can be reused by many contracts
--   No State Variables: Libraries cannot have state variables, making them perfect for pure utility functions
+-   **No State Variables**: Libraries cannot have state variables, making them perfect for pure utility functions

 #### Types of Libraries

-1. Embedded Libraries: Use internal functions that get copied into your contract's code
+1. **Embedded Libraries**: Use internal functions that get copied into your contract's code
-2. Linked Libraries: Use external and public functions.
+2. **Linked Libraries**: Use external and public functions.
 These functions don't get copied into your contract's bytecode - instead, your contract makes calls to the deployed library.

 ### Contract Inheritance